dmedri/roaster/README.md

 scientists**) and **sysadmins**.
 It is an independent project, there is no relationship with the R Foundation.

+The `roaster` file is a GNU Bash script, a text file that run on almost all modern GNU/Linux distributions.
+Tested on the following Linux distros:

+* Debian-derivatives;
+* RedHat-derivatives;
+* Arch-derivatives;

 Basic features:

 * get the latest R stable release;